FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Remove everything from the box, including the wireless fence transmitter, and read the manual, if there is one.
 Install the transmitter unit in a place that allows full range on your property.
 Make sure there is no metal within 2 feet of the transmitter.
-Hang on the wall if wall mounted or set up higher; at least 2 to 4 feet from ground level.
+Hang it on the wall if wall-mounted or set it up higher, at least 2 to 4 feet from ground level.
 This ensures that the signal transmitter is working at its best capacity.

 - Setting Up Boundary

-Take out the collar and attach to the charger and wait about 2 hours to get a complete charge, usually, a light will blink when ready.
+Take out the wireless collar and attach it to the charger, and wait about 2 hours to get a complete charge.
+Usually, a light will blink when the collar is fully charged.
 Press and hold the on button until the light starts blinking.
-When setting-up a boundary, make sure you are aware of the transmitter’s specifications on distances.
-Most manufacturers have a high frequency and a low frequency depending on the range needed.
-If your home has a large backyard you will need to adjust the setting usually found on the transmitter base.
+When setting up a boundary, make sure you are aware of the wireless fence transmitter’s specifications on distances.
+Most manufacturers have a high frequency and a low frequency, depending on the range needed.
+If your home has a large backyard, you will need to adjust the setting, usually found on the transmitter base.

 Next, we suggest that you have a helper as it will make setting up easier.

 One person stands at the transmitter while another walks out toward the boundary and waits for the beeping signal of the boundary line and the static shock.
 Place the boundary flags as you walk the boundary line.
 Make sure you walk around your entire home so you know where it stops and starts.
-Also, in order to take your pet inside and out of the home, make sure there is an exit point on the property.
+Also, in order to freely take your pet inside and out of yard for walks and such, make sure there is an exit point on the property.
 On most models, you can adjust the setting and hone in on the frequency to custom fit your area.

 - Adjusting The Collar Static Shock